yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 .. _Access_grades:

 ********************************************************
-Access student grades
+Access Student Grades
 ********************************************************

 You can generate and review your students' grades at any time during your course.
-You can generate grades for all currently enrolled students, or check the progress of a single student, who can be enrolled or unenrolled.
+You can generate grades for all currently enrolled students, or check the progress of a single student (who can be enrolled or unenrolled).

 =========================================================
-Generate grades for enrolled students
+Generate Grades for Enrolled Students
 =========================================================

 When you initiate calculations to grade student work, a process starts on the edX servers.
 The complexity of your grading configuration and the number of students enrolled in your course affect how long this process takes.
 You can download the calculated grades in a CSV (comma-separated values) file when the grading process is complete.
 You cannot view student grades on the Instructor Dashboard.